Bhai Taru Singh: Legacy

-In AD 1762, the Bhangi Sikh Sardar army conquered Lahore and took over the public square where Singh was scalped.
+In AD 1762, the Bhangi Sikh Sardar army conquered Lahore and took over the public square (now known as Shahidganj) where Singh was scalped.
 The Abdullah Khan Mosque adjacent to the square was also occupied and converted into Shaheed Ganj Gurdwara.
 On the location today, Gurdwara Shaheed Bhai Taru Singh in Naulakha Bazaar, marks the place where Singh's scalp was removed.

+Two gurdwaras dedicated to Bhai Taru Singh were located in Lahore, namely Gurdwara Shaheedganj Bhai Taru Singh (located near Gurdwara Shaheedganj Singh Singhnian in Naulakha Bazaar) and Gurdwara Shaheed Bhai Taru Singh (located near Hanuman Gali in Gumti Bazaar in the walled city of Lahore).
+Only the gateway of Gurdwara Shaheed Bhai Taru Singh still exists, the actual gurdwara is no longer extant.